Anthony Mounier: Panathinaikos

 Ahead of the 2018–19 season, Mounier responded to a transfer claims, stating his desire to stay at Panathinaikos.
 He then appeared in the first two league matches of the season before suffering a knee injury that kept him out for two to three weeks.
 It was not until on 29 October 2018 when Mounier returned from injury, coming on as a 77th-minute substitute, in a 2–0 loss against PAOK.
-However, on 11 November 2018, Mounier suffered an injury during the away 1–1 game against Olympiakos.
+However, on 11 November 2018, Mounier suffered an injury during the away 1–1 game against Olympiacos.
 It was not until on 10 January 2019 when he returned to the first team from injury, coming on as a 70th-minute substitute, in a 1–0 loss against Lamia in the last sixteen first leg of the Greek Cup.
 Despite suffering another injury later in the 2018–19 season, Mounier's playing time continued to be from the substitute bench.
 Eventually, he went on to make twelve appearances in all competitions.

 Throughout the rest of 2019, Mounier continued to be sidelined from the first team, as he failed to leave Panathinaikos over the summer.
 It was announced on 19 December 2019 that Mounier mutually solved his contract with the club.
 Panathinaikos previously attempted to do earlier this year.

 Panetolikos

 On 19 December 2019, Panetolikos have confirmed they signed Mounier on a year-and-a-half contract for an undisclosed fee.

-Mounier made his Panetolikos debut on 26 January 2020, coming on as a 62nd-minute substitute, in a 2–0 win against Aris Thessaloniki.
+Mounier made his Panetolikos debut on 26 January 2020, coming on as a 62nd-minute substitute, in a 2–0 win against Aris.
 On 10 February 2020, he scored his first goal for the club in a dramatic 1–1 home draw against Volos.
 Mounier was featured in six matches since making his debut and by the time the season was suspended because of the COVID-19 pandemic, he had made six league appearances and scoring once for the side.
-On 15 June 2020, Mounier was the MVP of an emphatic 3–0 home win against AEL for the opening game of the 2019–20 Superleague playoffs, which brought his team above the relegation zone.
+On 15 June 2020, Mounier was the MVP of an emphatic 3–0 home win against AEL for the opening game of the 2019–20 Super League Greece play-offs, which brought his team above the relegation zone.
 On 6 July 2020, he scored in a 2–2 away draw against Atromitos.
 Mounier remained an integral part of the team once the season resumed behind closed doors, and helped the Panetolikos avoid relegation.
 At the end of the 2019–20 season, he went on to make fourteen appearances and scoring four times in all competitions.